New Hampshire Sports Betting: What's Legal for Online Gambling in 2026?

 Can I use prediction market platforms like Kalshi in New Hampshire?

-Yes, currently.
+Yes, currently you can use prediction market platforms like Kalshi in New Hampshire.
 Platforms like Kalshi operate under federal CFTC oversight as Designated Contract Markets, which allows them to offer event contracts in New Hampshire without a state gambling license.
 The New Hampshire Lottery Commission has not actively challenged these platforms.
-However, the regulatory environment carries some uncertainty, particularly given the state's exclusive sports wagering agreement with DraftKings, so users should monitor any developments in this space.
+However, the regulatory environment remains uncertain, particularly given the state's exclusive sports wagering agreement with DraftKings, so users should monitor any developments in this space.

 Could New Hampshire legalize online casino gambling in 2026?